vinaayakha/Mistral-22B-v0.2/README.md

 Please note that Mistral-22b is still in a WIP.
 V.3 has started training now, with a different method than used before, this is to hopefully make the model more round in its internel knowlledge.
 Through my testing i found V2 to be a significant improvement over V.2, but I would like to do my testing with other methods.

 ### Upcoming Release: V.3
-V-3 will feature a different base model for testing purposed, however this model is pretty darn good for a second test. :)
+- V-3 will feature a different base model for testing purposed, however this model is pretty darn good for a second test. :)

-### Background
-The decision to release this experimental version was prompted by someone attempting to replicate my experiment based on my tweets.
-We wanted to ensure our community has access to the official version first.
+- I have done some preliminary results with my different base model, and it appears to achieve a lower loss after the first epoch compared to the other base model used for v0.1 and v0.2. so we have started training v0.3 with the new base model and with the longer dataset.

 ### Stay Updated
 **V.3**, coming soon!
 And is currently training, will be done in the next ~24 hours. 🌟Paper Coming Soon🌟